sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 1. Open up a new browser window, and navigate to <https://github.com>
 2. If you are not already logged in, login to your GitHub account by clicking the "sign in" button at the top left of the page
 3. Copy and paste the following URL into the URL bar of the window that you used to login to GitHub [https://github.com//{{site.data.course.github.owner_name}}/GeneFinder](https://github.com//{{site.data.course.github.owner_name}}/GeneFinder)
 4. Fork the `GeneFinder` repository by clicking on the "Fork" button in the upper right of the window.
-If prompted for where you should fork the repository, select @yourgithubusername.
+If prompted for where you should fork the repository, select `@yourgithubusername`.
 5. You should now be at the page that shows your fork of the SoftDes repository.
 Copy the URL in the box labeled "HTTPS Clone URL".
 6. Open up a terminal and execute the following commands (note: these commands will clone your `GeneFinder` repository in your home directory, please modify the first line to cd to a different directory if you'd rather clone somewhere else).